stremsdoerfer/Nikka/README.md

 ### Contributing

 Contributions are more than welcome.
-Feel free to submit a pull request to add a new feature or support for your favroite JSON library.
+Feel free to submit a pull request to add a new feature or to add support for your favorite JSON library.

 ## License